 Our professional line of rifle rests are the real deal for quick pinpoint shooting that will get the job done better then any others!
 These are not the flimsy production made rests others sell as tripod shooting rests!
-These are custom made shooting rests that pivot fluently in all directions with pin point accuracy an hold any heavy hunting target rifle.
-Check them out and never look back and say I should have purchased a real shooting rests.
+These are custom made shooting rests that pivot fluently in all directions with pin point accuracy.
+Check them out and never look back and say I should have purchased a real shooting rest.

 Every year people want to shoot farther and hit more then ever before.

-With the increasingly busy skedules hunters face every year it is hard to stay in top shooting shape for all the shooting skills needed in the field.
-We in counter very different ingredients in real field conditions compared to setting up at the club and shooting at paper and slapping each other back on those tight groops.
+With the increasingly busy schedule hunters face every year it is hard to stay in top shooting shape for all the shooting skills needed in the field.
+We in counter very different ingredients in real field conditions compared to setting up at the club and shooting at paper and slapping each other back on those tight groups.

 In the field there is nothing as nice to shoot off of like back at the good old clubs target range.
 Yep, sorry but true.

 Bull Crap!!!
 There is the TRI-X-STAND shooting system.
 These tripod survey rests are so good surveyor people have use these type of tripods to survay the world and can pick out the littlest location with no movement.

 So the next time you miss something in the field that you spent a ton of money on and may never see another trophy class animial like that again.
 Just say to your self I should of had a TRI-X-STAND shooting rest.